Anger Issues

 Meet the specialists

-— Matthew Cobb, Associate Marriage & Family Therapist
+— Annette Barnett, Associate Marriage & Family Therapist in Saratoga, CA

 When working with anger issues my methods are aimed at helping individuals understand, manage, and express their anger in healthier ways, ultimately leading to improved emotional well-being and better interpersonal relationships.
 I use techniques such as CBT, anger awareness and self-monitoring, stress reduction techniques, emotion regulation and help develop/learn healthy coping skills.